LF2140/My-game/Zerg_Rush/README.md

 In gamerunning screen, left click Bob to destroy and defend Bigguy, use ESC button to pause/resume game<br />
 In gameover screen, left click return to play again, use ESC button to get back into play screen, <br />
 high score in the top left of the screen <br />
+!!!Be careful, there is a chance that a reverse bob could spawn!!
 ## Build and run game
 Clone this repository <br />
 Run in terminal